Stella McCartney goes airy for summer, Lagerfeld Barbie a hit at Paris Fashion Week

 At McCartney, bold buckles dominated some of the dresses, either as straps at the shoulder or ornaments on the pocket, giving a harder edge to outfits in various shades of white and creme.

-Cutaway side paneling and asymmetrical cut-outs on hems and bodices may be surefire ways to beat the summer heat, but a butter-colored knit dress that completely exposed the model's hips may be too revealing for even the most gutsy women in the real world.
+Cutaway side panelling and asymmetrical cut-outs on hems and bodices may be surefire ways to beat the summer heat, but a butter-coloured knit dress that completely exposed the model's hips may be too revealing for even the most gutsy women in the real world.

 For evening, McCartney opted for airy organza dresses in contrasting patterns and prints.
 Eclectic indeed, from coral and leopard to Japanese-inspired blue and white ocean wave patterns, interspersed by windows of transparent silk.